IBM/vpc-go-sdk/README.md

 ## Setting up VPC on Classic service

-A quick example to get you up and running with VPC on Classic Go SDK service in `US-South` region.
+A quick example to get you up and running with VPC on Classic Go SDK service in Dallas (us-south) region.

 For other regions, Refer [API Endpoints for VPC on Classic](https://cloud.ibm.com/apidocs/vpc-on-classic#api-endpoint) and update the `URL` variable accordingly.